enemonsieur/offis_repo/PROJECTS/VIsual NP/Seminar -  Retinal Prothesis Why is it so hard to build them.md

 So, we decided to stimulate the retina directly which is smart becaus qe are not risking our patients life. - surgery safer in retinal - Now let's try to see what challenges we need to overcome to do so.

 As I explain before, the retinal layer is made of many sub-layer.
 The outer layer, where light from the lense hit, is the photoreceptor-layer.
 Then light is transducted to the bipolar, then RGCs.
 As I said, there's a lot of signal processing happening there:
+1. Most of the photoreceptors are contained in the central part, but less in the periphery
+2. Many PR are smaller and more compact in the middle part rather than the periphery,
-1. Most of the photoreceptors are contbecause In patients with RP and AMD, this layer have mostly degenerated.
+3. and 1000 of PR combine to because In patients with RP and AMD, this layer have mostly degenerated.
-1. you don't need a lot of electrodes
+4. you don't need a lot of electrodes
-2. subretinal won't need reprocessing and don'T even need an external imager, thanks photodiodes
+5. subretinal won't need reprocessing and don'T even need an external imager, thanks photodiodes
-3.
+6.
 ## But how did we figured out, stimulating the RGCs will result into vision (Later)